From papooses to slings, humans have been babywearing for centuries. We could learn a thing or two from our ancestors.

-Not to mention, during these unprecedented times, a baby carrier can be a life saver and a place of safety and stability for both you and your little one.
-Seriously, it can be your covid-era best friend: both of your hands are free, which means you can wash them with ease, work out and grocery shop or run into friends without worrying too much about people unwelcomely touching your newborn.
+Not to mention, during these unprecedented times, a baby carrier can be a lifesaver and a place of safety and stability for both you and your little one.
+Seriously, it can be your covid-era best friend: both of your hands are free, which means you can wash them with ease, and you can shop for groceries or run into friends without worrying too much about people unwelcomely touching your newborn.

 Speaking of lifestyle, excuse me while I grossly overgeneralize and stereotype people, but I really have noticed that there are two very different types of families out there: the walkers and the drivers.

 The walkers are parents who live in a city or walkable suburb.
 They walk to neighborhood parks and cafes and take public transportation sometimes (or a lot).
 Perhaps they also go hiking, visit street markets/festivals, and generally have more of a metropolitan lifestyle.
 These moms and dads greatly benefit from longer-term babywearing.
 (I just described all of my mommy friends in San Francisco.)

 City folks benefit greatly from a newborn carrier, then later, a high-quality, ergonomic baby carrier — one that can be worn into toddlerhood on your chest, back or hip.

 The drivers are parents who live in the suburbs or a rural area and rarely get from A to B on foot.
 These parents mostly drive everywhere and their little ones tend to spend most time away from home in their car seats or strollers.
 Perhaps these parents also have a long commute from work and don’t tend to leave the house again once they arrive home.
 These parents will be just fine with a newborn carrier and probably won’t need/use one after 6 months or so.
 (I just described all of my mommy friends in Atlanta and Tampa.)
 It’s just not a thing in the suburbs, it seems.